 I have always had a deep passion for theme parks, in particular special effects, animatronics, and themed attractions with their ability to immerse visitors in stories.

-I recently completed a yearlong internship at Walt Disney Imagineering in California.
-I worked with the animatronics and special effects teams in Anaheim ensuring show quality standards as well as designing and implementing new experiences and enhancements.
+I recently worked as an Associate Special Effects Designer at Walt Disney Imagineering Anaheim where I was one of the creative leaders for a reimagining of a soon to reopen classic attraction, my work included art directing, designing, media creation, and prototyping.
+Previous experience includes working at Universal Studios Hollywood as a Special Effects Technical Supervisor for Halloween Horror Nights and a yearlong internship at Walt Disney Imagineering in Anaheim California.
+For my internship I worked with the animatronics and special effects teams in Anaheim ensuring show quality standards as well as designing and implementing new experiences and enhancements.

 In the autumn of 2015, I was team leader for a project designed for the 25th Annual Walt Disney Imagineering Imaginations Design Competition.
 Our project, Mickey's Magic Garden, won First Place in January 2016 during a week long trip to Imagineering's headquarters in Glendale, CA.